Cisco Tetration overview

 ● Whitelist: Nobody can come in unless I know their name and trust them.

 Q. Why is a whitelist model better?

-A. The whitelist model provides more front-end protection (don’t wait for malware to be identified first, then list the name, and then avoid it).
+A. The whitelist model provides more front-end protection: no waiting for malware to be identified before you can list the name and then avoid it.
 A zero-trust model requires a whitelist policy.